What You Need to Know About Venue Illustrations

 As my business has grown, I have come to realize that my style is very much based on hand illustrations.
 These illustrations could be crests or flowers.
 Most importantly, they could be venue illustrations.

 Venue illustrations are completely hand drawn by me, and it is obvious to guests that lots of time and love go into each sketch.
-It is one of the best parts of my job.
+Certainly, it’s one of the best parts of my job.
 All growing up, I wanted to be an architect.
 Even though this isn’t the same as drawing accurate floor plans, I think that is the reason I have such a love for drawing architecture.

 Don’t Miss: 5 Ways to Personalize a Wedding Invitation